Anne Spiegel

 In 2021, Spiegel served as Deputy Minister-President and Minister for Climate Protection, Environment, Mobility, Energy and Forests in the state government of Rhineland-Palatinate.
 Previously, she was Minister for Family, Women, Youth, Integration and Consumer Protection in the second cabinet of Minister-President Malu Dreyer from 2016 to 2021.
 She was a prominent youth leader in Germany during the 2000s.

 Spiegel was first elected to the Landtag of Rhineland-Palatinate in the 2011 state election, and re-elected in 2016.
 She was the lead candidate for the Greens in the 2021 Rhineland-Palatinate state election.

 Early life and career

 Spiegel has Italian ancestry; among others, her maternal grandmother is from Sicily.
 Spiegel grew up in Speyer and Ludwigshafen, and attended the Albert Schweitzer elementary school, passing her Abitur in 2000 at the Heinrich-Böll-Gymnasium.
 She then studied politics, philosophy and psychology in Darmstadt, Mainz, Mannheim, and Salamanca until 2007.
 In spring 2007, she graduated as Master of Arts from the University of Mainz with a major in political science and minors in philosophy and psychology.

 Spiegel then worked as a language teacher at Berlitz in Mainz, Mannheim, and Heidelberg from 2008 to 2010.

 Spiegel lives in Speyer with her husband, who is Scottish, and four children.
-She is a vegetarian.